HaxeBeluga/beluga/beluga/module/survey/README.md

 	}) : Void
 ```

-This method creates a new survey by taking its title and its choices (two for the moment, it will be updated later).
+This method creates a new survey by taking its title and its choices.
 Depending on its success, it will thow the `beluga_survey_create_fail` trigger or `beluga_survey_create_success`.

 ```Haxe
 public function vote(args : {